Andrew C. McCarthy: Prosecution of terrorism

 McCarthy was a key member of the terrorism prosecution team after the 1993 World Trade Center bombing.
 Starting in the late 1990s, however, he became a vocal skeptic of the use the Southern District of New York's law enforcement infrastructure as the primary method of countering terrorism, stating: “We've become headquarters for counterterrorism in the United States....
 Not the CIA.
 Not anyplace in Washington.
 The U.S. attorney’s office for the Southern District of New York.
 From the country’s perspective, it’s not a good thing.”
 A prosecutor's job, he added, “is not the national security of the United States.”

-He harshly criticized the Obama administration for trying suspected terrorists in civilian courts.
+He criticized the Obama administration for trying suspected terrorists in civilian courts.

 Islam

 McCarthy has written several books about the perceived threat from Islam, and has worked with anti-Muslim organizations such as the Center for Security Policy and the David Horowitz Freedom Center.
 He has been considered as a more moderate part of the counter-jihad movement as he distinguishes between Islam and Islamism.